fpcorso/data-blog/content/2022-11-28-deploying-static-site-to-digital-ocean-app-platform.md

 ![Final screen for creating the app.
 Shows a billing section with the monthly cost being zero dollars.]({static}/images/digital-ocean-create-app-step-3.png)

 Depending on the size of your site, it may take a few minutes to set up your app and site.
-It will then being building your site for the first time.
+It will then begin building your site for the first time.

 ![Main app screen showing the app name and a message saying the app has been deployed.]({static}/images/digital-ocean-app-deployed.png)

 Your site is now deployed!
 You can access the site by clicking the "Live App" button in the message or the URL just under the app's name.

-If you set up to auto deploy, any time you push a change, you will see a new build appear in the site overview.
+If you set it up to auto deploy, any time you push a change, you will see a new build appear in the site overview.
 Once built, you will automatically see your changes go live.

 ## Next Steps
 There are a lot of things you can do from here, but a few steps I recommend next would include: